lifewinning/trainingcommission.com/index.md

 *The Training Commission* is a work of fiction.
 Names, characters, places, and incidents either are a product of the authors’ imagination(s) or are used fictitiously, and any resemblance to actual persons, living or dead, businesses, companies, events, or locales is entirely coincidental.

-*The Training Commission* received financial support from the Mozilla Foundation.
-The contents of *The Training Commission* do not necessarily reflect the views of the Mozilla Foundation and do not speak for or on behalf of the Mozilla Foundation.
+*The Training Commission* received financial support from Mozilla.
+The contents of *The Training Commission* do not necessarily reflect the views of Mozilla and do not speak for or on behalf of Mozilla.